Chief Product Officer

 Cross-functional collaboration

-The Chief Product Officer collaborates with various departments, including engineering, marketing, sales, and customer support, to ensure effective cross-functional alignment.
+Collaboration with various departments, including engineering, marketing, sales, and customer support, to ensure effective cross-functional alignment.
 They foster communication, facilitate collaboration, and coordinate efforts to achieve product goals.

 Revenue and growth